Carolfernanda/Carolfernanda/README.md

 </br>

- # A little about me
+ ### About Me:

-> ❤️ I love coffee, music and travel
+- :woman_technologist: Student of Systems Analysis and Development, passionate about technology and innovation.
+I love coffee, music, literature, and traveling!

-> 💬 I am currently studying Backend Development, I started my journey in the Back-End course at Senac in partnership with Porto Digital M.I.N.As and Oracle Next Education - Programa ONE
+- :seedling: I’m currently learning cloud computing and some programming languages.

 *******************************************
 </br>